Connecting Children to Nature All Year!

 For School, Camp and Youth Groups: Expectations & Reminders

-• FYI, the Conservatory opens at 9:30am on weekdays for field trips, even though the building does not open to the general public until 10am.
+• The Conservatory opens at 9:30am on weekdays for field trips, even though the building does not open to the general public until 10am.

 • Students will remain with their chaperones and stay together as a group or small groups at all times, whether inside the main Conservatory building or outside on the grounds.